As a meat lover and experienced grill master, I am no stranger to the popularity of pellet grills.

 - Keep your pellets stored in a dry place to avoid any moisture from ruining the pellets and preventing them from burning.

-- Do not use zip-lock bags, and do not keep the pellets in the bag you buy it in.
+- Do not use zip-lock bags, and do not keep the heating pellets in their original pouch.

 - Use an airtight sealed container to keep any unwanted elements from affecting your pellets and making them unusable.

-These tips might seem straightforward but can significantly extend the amount of time you can store your pellets before they become unusable.
+These tips might seem straightforward but can significantly extend the storage time for your Traeger pellets before they become unusable.
 In some cases, these heating pellets can last up to six months.

 Related: Are Pellet Grills Healthy?